magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-phoneLax

-It checks for a valid phone number, formatting may be lax.
+Checks for a valid phone number.
+Formatting may be lax.

 #### Example